the-other-mariana/conways-game-of-life/README.md

 ```bash
 $: python conway.py -s 80 -g 200 -i config.dat
 ```
-This will make a Conway Simulation with grid size 80x80 and run 200 generations, with the initial configuration defined in the file [config.dat](https://github.com/the-other-mariana/conways-game-of-life/blob/master/config.dat), which is the same folder as the [conway.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/conway.py) script.
+This will make a Conway Simulation with grid size 80x80 and run 200 generations, with the initial configuration defined in the file [config.dat](https://github.com/the-other-mariana/conways-game-of-life/blob/master/config.dat), which is in the same folder as the [conway.py](https://github.com/the-other-mariana/conways-game-of-life/blob/master/conway.py) script.

-5. At the end of the simulation, you will see the text file [report.txt](https://github.com/the-other-mariana/conways-game-of-life/blob/master/report.txt) with all the reported Life beings that were tracked throughout every moment in time during the simulation, as well as their percentage of appearance.
+5. At the end of the simulation, you will see the text file [report.txt](https://github.com/the-other-mariana/conways-game-of-life/blob/master/report.txt) with all the reported Life beings that were tracked throughout every moment in time during the simulation, as well as their percentage of appearance at the **bottom** of the document.

 ### General Runs
 ```bash